Aliases for PF4 Gene

 PF4 (Platelet Factor 4) is a Protein Coding gene.
 Diseases associated with PF4 include Erythromelalgia and Thrombocytopenia.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Signaling by GPCR and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.
 An important paralog of this gene is PF4V1.

 UniProtKB/Swiss-Prot Summary for PF4 Gene